-This official site is notable in particular for providing the Laws of Malaysia, in pdf.
+This official site is notable in particular for providing the Laws of Malaysia, in PDF format.
 This incorporates all principal laws enacted after 1969, and pre-1969 laws as revised since then.
 These are listed numerically with links to full text in both English and Malay.
-Recent legislation is additionally obtainable using the link to e-Federal Gazette, which contains pdf’s of Federal legislation gazetted since 2011.
+Recent legislation is additionally obtainable using the link to e-Federal Gazette, which contains PDFs of federal legislation gazetted since 2011.

 This account, from a historical perspective, of the Malaysian legal system and sources of law was written by Dr Sharifah Suhanah Syed Ahmad, retired Associate Professor of the Faculty of Law, University of Malaya, Kuala Lumpur, and published on the GlobaLex site.
 This updated version is dated April 2014.

 This guide from the Library of the Institute of Advanced Legal Studies (University of London), although to a certain extent relating to the Library’s own holdings, nonetheless provides a useful summary of Malaysia’s constitutional and legal history, legislative process and the administration of justice at Federal and State level.
 There is extensive coverage of online resources, the compilers indicating what material is available on subscription-based services and also providing links to free resources.
 Much of the advice given on legal research methods is transferable to other other library collections.

 The Malaysian Bar is the professional body for all lawyers in Malaysia.
 Its web site provides information on how to qualify as a solicitor/advocate in Malaysia, legislation governing the legal profession, practice directions, membership directory and news relevant to the profession.